Thinkmill/monorepo/GETTING_STARTED.md

-> This getting started guide is a work in progress.
-Not all sections are complete, completed sections may be a bit rough.

 # Getting Started with Monorepos

 Hi!
 Welcome.
 This is a very quick tutorial to help you set up your own monorepo, a repository that includes multiple javascript packages, all managed by a root config.
 It aligns with our [monorepo style guide](./README.md), but is designed to walk you through the basics.
 If you want to have a better understanding of what decisions are being made for you, we recommend reading the guide after this tutorial.